cbcabc/keyiwang.github.io/_pages/about.md

 Others
 =====
 I'm now serving as the leader of the _Academic Department_ of the Graduates' Union at School of Electronic and Information Engineering, Beihang University.
 We've already held more than 10 academic forums or reports since last year.
-If you feel like to present your research experience and results, please contact us.<font>
+If you feel like to present your research experience and results, please contact us.</font>